The Graph Structure of Chebyshev Permutation Polynomials over Ring $\mathbb{Z}_{p^k}$: Introduction

-The graph structure of a nonlinear system over different domains can be used to evaluate the dynamics and the randomness of a system \cite{chen:PRNS:TC22,cqli:network:TCASI2019,cqli:Cat:TC22,licq:Logistic:IJBC2023,Chen:cat:TIT2012,chenf:cat2:TIT13}.
-In~\cite{cqli:network:TCASI2019,cqli:Cat:TC22}, evolution rules on the graph structure of various chaotic maps, including the Logistic map, Tent map, and Cat map, on a finite-precision computer were revealed.
-In particular, the graph structure of the generalized Cat map over any binary arithmetic domain and the associated evolution rules are completely disclosed.
-Some periodicity properties of the sequences generated by the Logistic map and Cat map over different rings are presented in \cite{licq:Logistic:IJBC2023,Chen:cat:TIT2012,chenf:cat2:TIT13}.
-The graph structure of a linear feedback shift register with arbitrary characteristic polynomial over finite field $\mathbb{F}_{p^k}$ is theoretically proved based on cyclotomic classes and decimation sequences~\cite{Chang:cycleLFSR:CC18}.
-Then, the graph structure of a class of cascaded feedback registers is determined by solving a system of linear equations~\cite{gongg:cycle:TIT19}.
-Using a special type of trees associated with $v$-series, the functional graphs of R{\'e}dei functions~\cite{Daniel:Redei:DM2015}, Chebyshev polynomials~\cite{Daniel:Chebyshev:2018}, and general linear maps~\cite{Daniel:lineargraph:DCC2019} over finite field $\mathbb{F}_{p^k}$ were investigated with respect to various metrics: the number of connected components, the lengths of cycles and the average pre-period (transient) lengths.
-Moreover, a comprehensive review was presented in \cite{Li:neteork:ISCAS2019} for studying the dynamics of digitized nonlinear maps via the functional graphs.
+The graph structure of a nonlinear system over different domains can be used to evaluate its dynamic complexity and randomness \cite{chen:PRNS:TC22, cqli:network:TCASI2019, cqli:Cat:TC22, licq:Logistic:IJBC2023, Chen:cat:TIT2012, chenf:cat2:TIT13}.
+In~\cite{cqli:network:TCASI2019, cqli:Cat:TC22, Li:ISIT2024}, the evolution rules for the graph structure of various chaotic maps, including the Logistic, Tent, and Cat maps, on finite-precision computers, were elucidated.
+We thoroughly detailed the graph structure and associated evolution rules of the generalized Cat map over any binary arithmetic domain.
+The periodicity properties of sequences generated by the Logistic and Cat maps over different rings were discussed in \cite{licq:Logistic:IJBC2023, Chen:cat:TIT2012, chenf:cat2:TIT13}.
+The theoretical basis for the graph structure of a linear feedback shift register with an arbitrary characteristic polynomial over the finite field $\mathbb{F}_{p^k}$ was established based on cyclotomic classes and decimation sequences~\cite{Chang:cycleLFSR:CC18}.
+Additionally, the graph structure of a class of cascaded feedback registers was determined by solving a system of linear equations~\cite{gongg:cycle:TIT19}.
+Using a specialized tree associated with $v$-series, the functional graphs of R{\'e}dei functions~\cite{Daniel:Redei:DM2015}, Chebyshev polynomials~\cite{Daniel:Chebyshev:2018}, and general linear maps~\cite{Daniel:lineargraph:DCC2019} over the finite field $\mathbb{F}_{p^k}$ were analyzed concerning the number of connected components, cycle lengths, and the average pre-period (transient) lengths.
+Moreover, a comprehensive review was presented in \cite{Li:neteork:ISCAS2019} on studying the dynamics of digitized nonlinear maps via the functional graph.

-Although there have been some investigations on the graph structure of Chebyshev polynomials over finite field $\mathbb{F}_{p^k}$ and ring $\Zt{k}$, for example in \cite{Yoshioka:Chebyshev2k:TCAS2:2016,Daniel:Chebyshev:2018,gassert:chebyshevaction:DM2014}, its graph structure over ring $\Zp{k}$ is still not clear, due perhaps to the high computational complexity of Chebyshev polynomials with larger degrees.
-In addition, this study may provide new ideas for the construction of complete permutation polynomial~\cite{Weng:notePP:TIT2008,Sun:newCPP:TIT2021,Wu:CPP:TIT2023}.
-In this paper, we first review and improve an explicit periodicity analysis of the Chebyshev integer sequences over ring $\Zp{k}$ given in \cite{Yoshioka:ChebyshevPk:TCAS2:2018}.
-We then find the periodicity variation rules of the sequences with the increase of parameter $k$.
-To that end, we analyze the graph structure of Chebyshev permutation polynomials over the ring and reveal how the structure is changed with parameter $k$.